zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 If your small or medium business relies on Google Workspace for email and calendaring, you can enable bidirectional syncing with Microsoft Teams.
 Enabling sync reduces missed meetings and simplifies meeting management by ensuring events created in either platform are seamlessly reflected in both.

 > [!NOTE]
-> Currently, this set up is only available to small and medium business administrators with a Teams Essentials license.
+> Currently, this set up is only available to small and medium business administrators with a Teams Essentials license and using Google Workspace for email and calendaring.

 ## Prerequisites